fluxninja/aperture/docs/content/concepts/selector.md

 _Agent Group_ name together with _Service_ name determine the
 [service](#service) to select flows from.

-## Extra References {#resources}

 ### Gateways Integration {#gateways-integration}

 Aperture can be integrated with [Gateways][gateway] to control traffic before that is routed to the upstream service.
 Gateways should be configured to send flow control requests to Aperture for every incoming request.

 As the requests to Aperture are sent from the Gateway, the service selector has to be configured to match the Gateway's service.
 For example, if the Gateway